If you’re traveling to Kota Kinbalu, Sabah or Borneo for that dream holiday vacation, you’re inevitably looking for a weather forecast.

 Sabah is sometimes referred to as “The Land Below the Wind” due to being just below the typhoon and monsoon belt.

-Wet season and dry season are 2 sub-season that divide Sabah’s perpetual summer, although rain really can be expected year round.
+Sabah’s perpetual summer is usually subdivided into what is commonly referred to as wet season and dry season.
+Truth is, in a normal year, rain can be expected year round.
 Wet season typically runs from October to March, with April to September labeled as the dry season, although in my humble opinion should just be referred to as the not-so-wet season.

-But even when it rains, hardly ever a whole day is spoiled, as downpours last 1 or 2 hours and can most often be expected in the afternoon or evening.
-Thus mornings are often the best bet for planning out door activities which you think might be spoiled by a bit of rain.
+But even when it rains, hardly ever a whole day is spoiled.
+Downpours last 1 or 2 hours and can most often be expected in the afternoon or evening.
+Mornings are therefore the best bet for planning out door activities, which you think might be spoiled by a bit of rain.

-Rain also livens up the jungle as it energizes the forest critters and makes the green of Borneo all that much greener.
-Rain is vital to sustain the vast jungles of Sabah.
+Never is it more obvious than during a drought, that rain livens up the jungle.
+It energizes the forest critters, bring life back to drying leaves and make the green of Borneo all that much greener.
+Rain is vital to the vast jungles of Sabah.
 After all, it’s not called a rain forest for nothing.

 Kota Kinabalu Climate Overview

-Kota Kinabalu and the west coast of Sabah’s climate is sometimes starkly different to inland Sabah, thanks to the Crocker Range Mountains forming a ridge all along the coast, protecting it from much of the harsher weather sometimes experienced inland.
+Kota Kinabalu and the west coast of Sabah’s climate is sometimes starkly different to inland Sabah.
+The Crocker Range Mountains form a ridge all along the coast, protecting it from much of the harsher weather sometimes experienced inland towards the east.

 Looking at the rainfall below you might be alarmed by the amount.
 However, when it rains it rains very hard, so a huge amount of rainfall can be recorded in an hour and then it might not rain again for the next week or two.